 Terrain has been considered in the modelling.
 The terrain data are based upon the Ordnance Survey 50 m Digital Elevation Model.
-A 20.0 km x 20.0 km domain has been resampled at 100 m horizontal resolution for use within ADMS for the preliminary modelling and a 6.4 km x 6.4 km domain has been resampled at 100 m horizontal resolution for the detailed modelling runs.
+A $10.0 \text{ km} \times 10.0 \text{ km}$ domain has been resampled at 100 m horizontal resolution for use within.
 N.B.
-The resolution of FLOWSTAR is 64×64 grid points; therefore, the effective resolution of the wind field is approximately 300 m in the preliminary modelling and is 100 m in the detailed modelling runs.
+The resolution of FLOWSTAR is 64×64 grid points; therefore, the effective resolution of the wind field is approximately 150 m.